TarGz/julien.terraz.org/_posts/2016-07-01-playing-with-3D-printable-lego-typeface.markdown

 ### CREATING A "LEGO" FONT-FACE

-Using any existing font I a great source of creativity, thanks to my OpenScad script I abble to generate any font but I wanted to generate bricks that fit prefectly with Lego sizes and constraints.
+Using any existing font is a great source of creativity, thanks to my OpenScad script I was abble to generate any font but I wanted to generate bricks that fit prefectly with Lego sizes and constraints.
 Chars width & heigth need to be proportional to the lego knobs spacing.
 That's where I starded design two font face "Brick font" and "Brickolage".

 > 4X8 FONT BRICKOLAGE